mark-wiemer-org/ahkpp/docs/FullV2Integration.md

 -   [#486](https://github.com/mark-wiemer-org/ahkpp/issues/486)
 -   Ensure commands work with both v1 and v2 as intended
+-   Cleanup and organize settings names and IDs
+-   Cleanup nls values (do they need to start with `ahk++`?)
 -   [Release pipeline](../.github/workflows/deploy.yml) has been changed to push pre-releases.
 Definitely fix this for the final release 😉

 ### Low priority